 Caramelized nuts are a staple, in my opinion.
 They can be used in pastry applications and also in salads.
 They’re easy to make either with a dry caramelization method or a syrup.
 I love the ease of just throwing a bunch of sugar in a pan and caramelizing it but for the nuts, I’ve had more success with using the method below.
-For some reason, I seem to get a smoother coating over the nuts.
-The ones in the picture I did with the dry pan method.
+For some reason, I seem to get a smoother coating over the nuts by first creating a syrup.
+The ones in the picture I did with the dry sugar method.
 As you can see they’re a bit gloppy although still delicious.

 - 70g (1/3 cup) superfine sugar

 - 3 tablespoons water

 - Place sugar in a small pot and moisten with the water.
 You need a pot that is big enough so that you can comfortably stir the walnuts.
 I say this with my burnt finger in a glass of ice water because I used a pan that was too small and touched either a bit or the side of the pan while I was wrestling with the nuts.
 For this quantity of walnuts, I’d use a 5 cup sauce pan.
 In order to get a thermometer reading without touching the bottom of the pan, I tip the pan so that the liquid accumulates in one area, when I take a reading.
 Be sure to wipe the thermometer probe in a damp dish towel to remove the syrup every time you take a reading otherwise you risk crystallizing the whole pot of syrup.
 Then, it’s deep enough to get a reading without touching the bottom of the pan.

 - Place pot on a low flame and swirl the pan by the handle until the sugar is completely dissolved and liquid is clear.
 Bring syrup to a boil.
 Dip a heat proof pastry brush in cold water and wash any sugar crystals off the sides of the pot.
 Cook until the syrup reaches 248 degrees Farenheit.